-London is a traveller-friendly city with plenty of options that won’t break the bank.
-Not only are hostels a great way to make your budget go further, but they also tend to be more sociable spaces than hotels.
-Culture Trip has selected the best hostels in London that will make your stay more special.
+London is a traveller-friendly city with plenty of accommodation options that won’t break the bank.
+The hostel options means your budget will go further, plus they’re often more sociable.
+Culture Trip picks the best hostels that will make your stay more special.

-Rest Up London is located in South London, only a short walk from Elephant & Castle underground station.
-The original Victorian building is easily the most stylish on this list, and the designers have spared no expense in making this an atmospheric place to spend your downtime in London.
-There’s a lively café where guests can enjoy continental or English breakfasts and an eclectic dinner menu of burgers, fish and chips, pasta, homemade pizzas and more.
+Rest Up London, located in South London, is only a short walk from Elephant and Castle underground station.
+The original pre-World War I, Baroque-style building is easily the most stylish on this list, and the designers have spared no expense in making this an atmospheric place to spend your downtime in London.
+There’s a lively cafe where guests can enjoy continental or English breakfasts and an eclectic dinner menu of burgers, fish and chips, pasta, home-made pizzas and more.

-Park Villa has many of London’s prettiest green spaces on its doorstep including Mile End Park, Victoria Park and the Olympic Park, which was the site of the London 2012 games.
-Here you can take an adrenaline-fuelled slide down the ArcelorMittal Orbit or dive off the high boards at the Olympic pool.
+Park Villa has many of London’s prettiest green spaces on its doorstep, including Mile End Park, Victoria Park and the Queen Elizabeth Olympic Park, the site of the London 2012 games.
+Here, you can take an adrenaline-fuelled slide down the ArcelorMittal Orbit or dive off the high boards at the Olympic pool.
 Also nearby is West Ham’s home ground, where you can watch a Premier League match.
 This charming hostel offers a chilled-out place to rest your head while staying in the capital.